 I’ll share what our open source experts at Seiden Group have learned as we’ve installed and optimized both traditional Zend Server and “open” PHP for our customers.

-Benefits of free and open PHP
+Benefits of open PHP

 - Lightweight installation